abhishek0450/abhishekkashyap/README.md

 # 💫 About Me:
 - 👋 Hi, I’m @abhishek(Kros)
 - 👀 I’m interested in Devops and Cloud Computing
-- 🌱 I’m currently learning Web Devlopment [I'm a newbie]
+- 🌱 I’m currently learning Web Devlopment [I'm a newbie,Learning MERN Stack
 - 💞️ I’m looking to collaborate on some good open source projects where i can contribute and also polish my skills.
 - 📫 Reach me: Twitter-https://twitter.com/Abhi_0450   Mail- abhishekashyap96@gmail.com